dantekansepa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 15-countthatword Display the number of lines that contain the pattern "bin" in the file /etc/passwd

 # 16-whatsnext Display lies containig the pattern "root" and 3 lines after them in the file /etc/passwd

+# 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern "bin"